Vis4Sense/student-projects/2023-2024/readme.md

    - User interface design and implementation

 Rachana
 1. progress: annotating research papers on using LLMs for creative writing tasks - i.e. plot generation and script generation.
+Experimented with finetuning stable diffusion with dreambooth via google colab.
 2. question and difficulty: determining the kind of research contribution my project can make and how it will help with writer's block
-3. next step: updating my project plan to reflect the direction I choose.
+3. next step: reading papers on writer's block & solutions and generative AI for writing or story illustration, deciding on research direction, coming up with high level plan.

 Jianwen
 1. progress ...